Vic backs up health system as virus grows

 Victoria is continuing to break coronavirus records as 10 more Victorians lost their lives while the state clocked 459 new cases.

-The state hit its deadliest single day toll as Premier Daniel Andrews on Sunday confirmed the deaths, including a man aged in his 40s, one of the youngest people to die from COVID-19 in Australia to date.
+The state hit its deadliest single day toll as Premier Daniel Andrews on Sunday confirmed the deaths, including a man in his 40s, one of the youngest people to die from COVID-19 in Australia.

-The deaths take the state toll to 71 and the national figure to 155, while 228 Victorians remain in hospital with the virus, including 42 in intensive care.
+The deaths take the state’s death toll to 71 and the national figure to 155, while 228 Victorians remain in hospital with the virus, including 42 in intensive care.

+Despite the growing cases and fatalities, Mr Andrews said it was too early to make a decision on a lockdown extension, as the numbers were still far too high and needed to stabilise.

+“I can’t tell you where we will be in the next three and a half weeks,” he told reporters.

 Around 20 Australian Defence Force members will begin a training program with paramedics, including driver training and proper PPE protocol.

-“I hope that is seen as a particularly innovative way of putting the best skills to the best use,” he said.
+“I hope that is seen as a particularly innovative way of putting the best skills to the best use,” Mr Andrews said.

-Mr Andrews also said it was too early to make a decision on a lockdown extension, claiming the numbers are still far too high and they needed to stabilise.

 “Ten families are going to be burying someone in the next few days.
 Wear a mask, it’s not too much to ask,” he told reporters.